-ENGL 204 UT Canadian Literature II
+Canadian Literature II

-A study of the development of poetry, fiction, drama, and essays from 1940 to the present.
+A study of the development of Canadian poetry, fiction, drama, and essays from 1940 to the present.
 Students are required to submit a minimum of three essays on literary topics.
-Prerequisites: Two of ENGL 101, 102, 103, 104, 107 3 CR / (3,0)
+Prerequisites: One 100 Level UT English 3 CR / (3,0)

-ENGL 205 UT Creative Writing: Poetry
+ENGL 205 Creative Writing: Poetry

 A poetry writing and workshop course for beginning and seasoned writers.
 Students learn approaches to language and writing designed to stimulate improvement of the work.
 As well, students are provided opportunities to present their work for comment and criticism.
 Prerequisite: 3 credits of 100-level UT English 3 CR / (3,0)